Engineering

 EG 1303.
 Engineering and Society.
 3 Semester Hours.

 This course introduces students to the engineering profession and its role in addressing and solving contemporary global and societal challenges.
 Students will explore the application of engineering concepts, principles, and tools to creatively solve problems while considering public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.
 Students will be exposed to ethical and professional responsibilities in engineering decision-making, and learn to exercise critical thinking, presentation and writing skills.
-This course is open to all majors.
+This course is open to all university majors.
 (Fall; Spring) Prerequisite: none.

 EG 1316.
 Object-Oriented Programming and Design.
 3 Semester Hours.